rschristopher/ischristtrue.com/src/modern-views/free-will.md

 ### Love and Free Will

-Man cannot fathom omniscience and the nature of God's will, His divine judgement,
+Man cannot fathom omniscience nor the nature of God's will, His divine judgement,
  His divine mercy,
- His divine love, and any of His transcendent characteristics;
+ His divine love, nor any of His transcendent characteristics;
- and while all will one day be revealed, it seems foolish to force God into logical constraints, as if to tell the creator of the universe what His essence must be, what His omniscience must mean.
+ and while all will one day be revealed, it seems foolish to force God into logical constraints, as if to tell the creator of the universe what His timeless essence must be, what His omniscience must mean.

 Does God will His creatures to hell and only save the elect according to his will?
-Logically, yes, His omniscience and divine will means exactly that.
+Logically, His omniscience and divine will mean exactly that.
 And yet, His divine mercy and love are for all of creation, even the most wretched of sinners.